 - Caused by sudden high current draw creating voltage drops

-- Impacts micro-inverters and other sensitive electronics
+- Can impact micro-inverters and other sensitive electronics

 - ❌ Slow Response: Limited precision due to coarse time slots

-- 50 slots in 1-second window for 50Hz = 60W resolution for 3000W load
+- Example: 50 slots in 1-second window for 50Hz = 60W resolution for 3000W load

 - ❌ Heat Dissipation: Rapid switching generates more heat in SSR